 Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters

 Camping Gaz Turbo 270 carrying case.

-I was able to source a Camping Gaz Turbo 270 stove online.
-I had no idea how old the stove was, how much it was used, or when it was used last.
+I managed to find a Camping Gaz Turbo 270 stove online, though I had no idea how old it was, how much it had been used, or when it was last used.

+Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters